EYang19/EMGAFEProject/README.md

 - LabView program file
 - MATALAB plot file
 - Oscillosocpe Bode plot data file
-  Check matlab code if there is something missing in sEMG RMS data
+Check matlab code if there is something missing in sEMG RMS data Converting script in python and other data is in LTspice zip file uploaded